Benign Prostatic Hyperplasia (BPH)

 Medication Therapy: Doctors may prescribe medications such as α-1 receptor blockers, 5α-reductase inhibitors, or combination drugs to alleviate symptoms.
 These medications can slow down the enlargement of the prostate and relieve urinary symptoms.

-Minimally Invasive Surgery: For moderate to severe cases of BPH, doctors may recommend minimally invasive surgical procedures.
-Standard surgical methods include:
+For moderate to severe Benign Prostatic Hyperplasia (BPH), when medication is insufficient to control the condition, doctors may recommend minimally invasive surgical procedures.
+Common options include:

-Open Surgery: For extremely severe cases, open surgery to remove the prostate may be necessary.
+- Open Surgery: For very severe cases, an open prostatectomy may be necessary to remove the prostate tissue.

 Related Services